 2100.
-Statutory Authority

-16 V.S.A. §§ 164 and 165; 2019 Act No. 1
+Statutory Authority 16 V.S.A. §§ 164 and 165; 2019 Act No. 1

-2110.
+210510.
 Statement of Purpose

-The purpose of these rules is to ensure that all students in Vermont public schools students are afforded educational opportunities that are substantially equal in quality and are equitable, anti-racist, culturally responsive, anti-discriminatory, and inclusive, and enable them thus enabling each student to achieve or exceed the standards approved by the State Board-of Education.
+The purpose of these rules is to ensure that all students in Vermont public schools students are afforded educational opportunities that are substantially equal in quality and are equitable, anti-racist, culturally responsive, anti-discriminatory, and inclusive, and enable them thus enabling each student to achieve or exceed the standards approved by the State Board of Education.

-These rules are designed to ensure continuous improvement in student performance, instruction, and leadership to enable students to attain rigorous standards in high-quality programs, both in traditional school-based settings and in extended learning opportunities, with the latter including, but not necessarily limited to, virtual, work-based, co-curricular community-based and service-learning opportunities, community research and civic and community engagement projects, dual enrollment and early college, career technical education (CTE) and adult education and learning (AEL).
+These rules are designed to ensure continuous improvement in student performance, instruction, and leadership to enable students to attain rigorous standards in high-quality programs, both in traditional schoolbased settings and in extended learning opportunities, with the latter including, but not necessarily limited to, virtual, work-based, co-curricular community-based and service-learning opportunities, community research and civic and community engagement projects, dual enrollment and early college, career technical education (CTE) and adult education and learning (AEL).

-These rules prohibit discrimination against any student pursuing an education or participating in the general life or activities of a school because of or based on any actual or perceived protected class consistent with state and federal law.
+These rules prohibit discriminating against any student pursuing an education or participating in the general life or activities of a school because of or based on any actual or perceived protected class consistent with state and federal law.
 No student shall be excluded from participation in, be denied the benefits of, or be subject to discrimination under any educational program or activity as the result of, or based upon, the student's race, gender, color, creed, national origin, marital status, sexual orientation, gender identity, or disability, or any other reason set forth in state or federal non-discrimination requirements.

-In addition to the non-discriminatory protections in Section 2113, these rules prohibit discrimination against any student pursuing an education or participating in the general life or activities of a school as a result of or based upon, ethnicity, caste, language and linguistic diversity, socio-economic status, religion, housing status, and non-citizenship or immigration status, is contrary to the Board's intent that all students experience an equitable, anti-racist, culturally responsive, anti-discriminatory, and inclusive learning environment.
+In addition to the non-discriminatory protections in Section 2113, these rules prohibit discriminatingion against any student pursuing an education or participating in the general life or activities of a school as a result of or based upon, ethnicity, caste, language and linguistic diversity, socio-economic status, religion, housing status, Commented [SB1]: Clarify that the rules prohibit discrimination and align with state and federal law with regard to named protected classes.

+and non-citizenship or immigration status, is contrary to the Board's intent that all students experience an equitable, anti-racist, culturally responsive, anti-discriminatory, and inclusive learning environment.

-These rules further require each supervisory union, supervisory district and school district, all schools to strive for a culturally responsive pedagogy that critically examines and imparts a comprehensive historical and socially conscious understanding of:
+These rules further require each supervisory union, supervisory district and school district, all schools to to strive for a culturally responsive pedagogy that critically examines and imparts a comprehensive historical and socially conscious understanding of: